-5. Amount relates to costs incurred for the 2023 proxy that were specially related to our 2023 proxy contest and related litigation.
-We do not consider these expenses to be part of our normal operating performance and have, accordingly, increased AFFO for this amount.
+^{4.} Amount relates to general and administrative expenses incurred for the 2023 proxy contest and related Blackwells litigation.
+The Company does not consider these expenses to be part of its normal operating performance and has, accordingly, increased its AFFO for this amount.